Accessibility links

 However, the driver or escort cannot administer medication under any circumstances.
 In an emergency, they will stop, and call 999 for assistance.

-Free home-to-school/college transport
+Free Home-to-college transport FAQs

-Learners are entitled to free transport subject to them:
+College learners are entitled to free transport subject to them:

-• attending their first full-time course at a further education college in the academic year when they are 16, 17 or 18 on 1st September
+• attending their first full-time course at a further education college in the academic year when they are 16, 17 or 18 on 1st September;

 For more information see the Home to School or College Transport Policy.

-Pupil behaviour
+Pupil behaviour FAQs

 Parents/carers and pupils should familiarise themselves with the Travel Behaviour Code.
 It encourages safe school travel, and notes pupils’ expected behavioural standards.